audsinthecity/accountability-rings/README.md

 * Include the option to set a different number of members for each ring, as long as it's an even number
 * Include the option to vary the length of time a ring is in force
 * Submit proof and/or vote on proofs more frequently than once per week
-* Add other methods besides a picture for submitting proof, investigage oracles and API integrations?
+* Add other methods besides a picture for submitting proof, investigage oracles and API integrations (FitBit, MyFitnessPal, Mint, etc)?
+* Change submission deadlines to a uniform time (such as 0000 UTC) so there is less potential user confusion around deadline times

 ## Authors